xwwwb/Thermal_Unlock_dipper/README.md

-# Poco F1 Magisk Thermal Unlock
+# XiaoMi Mi 8  Magisk Thermal Unlock
 This simple script will replace normal thermal profile with decoy file which always run at maximum performance when battery is >=20%.

 Provide much better FPS but may heat up quicker and use more battery.